DataDog/datadog-vale/RULES.md

 **Tokens:**
 - `\s[—–]\s`

-### Try to keep your sentence length to 25 words or fewer.
+### Try to keep your sentence length to 25 words or fewer

 **Level:** *suggestion*